aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 ## General Purpose Systems

-There have also been more complete attemps at creating a natural language programming system, usable for general purpose programming.
-We will proceed to mention three of what we think may be the most important ones: Pegasus, CAL and SN.
+Since then, there have been more complete attemps at creating a comprehensive natural language programming system, that was usable for general purpose programming.
+We will proceed to mention three of what we think may be the most important attempts: Pegasus, CAL and SN.

 ### Pegasus